yberregu/ELK_Project1/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- 10.0.0.4, 10.0.0.5, 10.0.0.6,10.0.0.7
+- 10.0.0.5, 10.0.0.6,10.0.0.7
 We have installed the following Beats on these machines:
 - filebeat.yml  -metricbeat.yml

 These Beats allow us to collect the following information from each machine:
-- Filebeat collects data about the file system
+- Filebeat collects data about the file system, log events.
 - Metricbeat collects machine metrics, such as uptime.
 CPU usage: The heavier the load on a machine's CPU, the more likely it is to fail.
 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the ssh-keygen file to ssh public key.
+- Copy the /etc/ansible/files/filebeat-config.yml file to '/etc/filebeat/filebeat-playbook.yml'.
 - Update the security rules file to include IP address
 - Run the playbook, and navigate to terminal to check that the installation worked as expected.

   Answer the following questions to fill in the blanks:
 - Which file is the playbook?
 Where do you copy it? the filebeat{filebeat-configuration.yml}, to webservers filebeat dir.
 - Which file do you update to make Ansible run the playbook on a specific machine?
+We update nano filebeat-config.yml, hosts: ["10.1.0.4:9200"]
+  username: "elastic"
+  password: "changeme”

+ setup.kibana:
+  host: "10.1.0.4:5601".
-We update The Hosts file Private IP ADDRESS and ansible.cfg to [remote user:sysadmin].
-How do I specify which machine to install the ELK server on versus which to install Filebeat on? change host installation hosts to either webservers or elk.
+  -How do I specify which machine to install the ELK server on versus which to install Filebeat on? change host installation hosts to either webservers or elk.
 - Which URL do you navigate to in order to check that the ELK server is running? http://<(YourIpAddress)>:5601/app/kibana#/home

 As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.